Shikaga/PitchBlackAnalysis/index.md

 Indeed, it would not have been hard for to add a line of dialog for it to be so,

-RIDDICK: "Come on Carolyn, do you think I helped you out of the goodness of my heart?"
+RIDDICK: “Come on Carolyn, do you think I helped you out of the goodness of my heart?”
 LAUGHS Fry shakes her head, visibly upset.
-RIDDICK: "I couldn't make it all the way myself, I needed a distraction.
-That's all you were to me Fry.
-Big, fat, juicy distractions" SMILES EVILY
+RIDDICK: “I couldn’t make it all the way myself, I needed a distraction.
+That’s all you were to me Fry.
+Big, fat, juicy distractions” SMILES EVILY

 And yet, this is not the Riddick that we are given in this movie?
 His role as antagonist does not outlive the first act.
 In fact, upon reflection, his actions of the first act are not conducive to an antagonist role when taken in context.
 Sure, he tried to incapacitate Johns in a bid to escape.
-But beyond that he doesn't seem to bear any ill will to any of the crewmembers, even Johns.
+But beyond that he doesn’t seem to bear any ill will to any of the crewmembers, even Johns.

 His stalking of Fry seems to have been simply out of curiosity.
 He did not kill (the gravedigger).

 The film definitely tries to give you the sense of his danger in the first act, but he never actually seems to provide a threat.

 That is not to say that he is a saint.
 He tries to help the others, but only to a degree.
-When one of the imam's boys gets cornered by a creature, Riddick does not try to save him.
+When one of the imam’s boys gets cornered by a creature, Riddick does not try to save him.
 He tells the boy to stay still, but when the boy runs, Riddick does nothing to intervene, clearly sensing the futility of trying to save boy.

 Johns in fact, posses a far more salient threat.
 Johns is completely selfish.
 We know this because he has a drug problem, and all junkies are evil.
 He was more than willing to kill Jack to save his own life, and he is fixing to betray Riddick from the moment that he frees him.

-Even so by the end of Pitch Black, I can't help feeling that Riddick so completely fulfills both the Protagonist and Antagonist role perfectly.
+Even so by the end of Pitch Black, I can’t help feeling that Riddick so completely fulfills both the Protagonist and Antagonist role perfectly.

 But if I have just layed out a case showing that he should not be considered the antagonist of Pitch Black, why is that I feel this way?

 It is because he performs acts that are unconcianable for a protagonist.
 When forced, he leaves Fry, Abu and Jack to die on the planet while he heads to safety.
 This is the actionas that we

+In many ways, this makes more sense.
+Indeed, Fry is very much of a Ripley character.
+She is competent, strong, treated as an equal by the rest of her crew.
+She is also eminently pragmatic.

+Well, maybe.
+He is after all, the most memorable character.
+Everyone walks out of the film, thinking "Man, that Riddick was a badass!", and it is true that he is.

+But while Riddick may be the protagonist, he is simulataneously also the antagonist.
+And this is where the character of Riddick becomes most interesting.

 By fulfilling both protagonist and antagonist role, he can suddenly do no wrong in the eyes of the audience.
 We love him when he is good, and we love him all the more when he is bad.